ivangonquir/bdm/README.md

 ### 1. Configure API Keys

-Create a `.env` file in the project root:
+Create a `.env` file in the project root and copy the contents of `.env.example`:

 ```env
 OPENWEATHER_KEY=YOUR_OPENWEATHER_API_KEY